Ramrkr/Scan_Sync_Attendance_System/README.md

- Project Description
-Your project is a Face Recognition Attendance System that uses OpenCV and face_recognition libraries to detect and recognize faces from a live video feed and logs the attendance in an Excel file.

- Dependencies

-opencv-python
-face_recognition
-xlsxwriter

-3. README File
-Here’s a detailed README file template for your project:

 # Face Recognition Attendance System

+## Overview

+The Face Recognition Attendance System is an innovative project designed to automate the process of attendance tracking using advanced face recognition technology.
+This system leverages the power of OpenCV and the face_recognition library to detect and recognize faces in real-time from a live video feed, logging attendance with precise timestamps into an Excel file.

 ## Description
 This project is a Face Recognition Attendance System that uses OpenCV and face_recognition libraries to detect and recognize faces from a live video feed and logs the attendance in an Excel file.